awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/index.md

-# Ingestion
+# Data ingestion

-Ingestion module contains a web service that provides an endpoint to collect data through HTTP/HTTPS requests, which mainly is composed of Amazon Application Load Balancer and Amazon Elastic Container Service.
+Data ingestion module contains a web service that provides an endpoint to collect data through HTTP/HTTPS requests, which mainly is composed of Amazon Application Load Balancer and Amazon Elastic Container Service.
 It also supports sinking data into a stream service or S3 directly.

-You can create an ingestion module with the following settings:
+You can create a data ingestion module with the following settings:

 * [Ingestion endpoint settings](./configure-ingestion-endpoint.md): Create a web service as an ingestion endpoint to collect data sent from your SDKs.